 Gross and net impact analysis will be conducted each year

 Site specific process surveys will occur every other year.
-If the program participation changes greatly from one year to the next or the customer has interest in specific site surveys that work can be completed after discussion with ComEd.
+If the program participation changes greatly from one year to the next or there is interest in specific site surveys that work can be completed after discussion with ComEd and the gas utility.

-Cumulative Persisting Annual Savings (CPAS) will be calculated based upon the requirements of Future Energy Job Act (FEJA).
+(ComEd) Cumulative Persisting Annual Savings (CPAS) will be calculated based upon the requirements of Future Energy Job Act (FEJA).

 The impact evaluation of the SEM Program will characterize and quantify: